Florida Gov. Ron Desantis booed at vigil as hundreds mourn more racist killings

 Earlier Sunday, the pastor of St. Paul AME Church near the site of the shooting told congregants to follow Jesus Christ's example and keep their sadness from turning to rage.

-Jacksonville Mayor Donna Deegan wept during the service.
+Mayor Deegan wept during the service.
 “Our hearts are broken,” the Rev. Willie Barnes told about 100 congregants.
 “If any of you are like me, I’m fighting trying to not be angry.”

 Elected officials said racist attacks like Saturday's have been encouraged by political rhetoric targeting “wokeness” and policies from the Republican-led state government headed by DeSantis, including one taking aim at the teaching of Black history in Florida.